rasql/pygame-tutorial/docs/5_app/app.rst

         if event.key == K_s:
             print('Key press S')

-If the application has many shortcuts, the keys alone may not be enoufht and modifier keys (cmd, ctrl, alt, shift) can be used to increase the number of combinations.
+If the application has many shortcuts, the keys alone may not be enough and modifier keys (cmd, ctrl, alt, shift) can be used to increase the number of combinations.
 The easiest way to represent these shortcuts is under the form of a dictionary, where the key/mod tuples are associated with a command strings.